Middle Common Room

 Thursday lunchtime concerts

 St Hilda's College is unique in offering free weekly concerts performed by members of College, students from across the University and professional musicians.
-These events are held at the JdP on Thursday lunchtimes during term, starting at 1.15pm and finishing by 1.50pm.
+These events are held at the JdP on Thursday lunchtimes during term.
 They are a wonderful opportunity to enjoy music in a friendly atmosphere and to take a break from work for a while.
 Admission is FREE and tea and coffee are served afterwards.

 The Choir of St Hilda's College, Oxford

 The Choir of St Hilda's College is enjoying great success.
 Recent years have seen the choir play an increasingly active role in college, performing at such events as the Founder's Day service and Carols on the Stairs and at the termly college concerts.
 The choir represented college further afield too, singing at choral evensongs in the University Church and at Oriel college.
 Recent highlights are our performances of Faure's Requiem, Handel's Messiah and Vivaldi's Gloria.
-The Choir Manager is Emma Hall.
-Email Emma for further information.
+Please contact our Musical Director for further information.

 Rehearsals: in the JdP or college chapel on Fridays from 5.15pm until 6.45pm.